AdinAck/LEGv8-Simulator/README.md

 ## Shared
 - It is possible the lexer may mistakenly accept incorrectly formatted instruction arguments as comma separators are treated the same as whitespace.
-- branching to a label in the future that has not been run before results in an error

 # Contributions
 If you would like to contribute to the project, please contact me (see my [profile README](https://github.com/AdinAck)).